Skip to main content

 Cerezyme® (imiglucerase) Dosing and Administration

-Cerezyme dosing can be individualized for each patient1
+Cerezyme dosing can be individualized for each patient.1

 Recommended Cerezyme dosing and administration

-Cerezyme is administered as an intravenous infusion1
+Cerezyme is administered as an intravenous infusion over 1 to 2 hours1

 • Initiate Cerezyme in a healthcare setting with appropriate medical monitoring and support measures, including access to cardiopulmonary resuscitation equipment